datafusion-contrib/arrow-zarr/README.md

 # arrow-zarr
-Implementation of sync and async Arrow readers for the Zarr data format.
+Implementation of a query engine for zarr storage.